francescozanellato/ElectricalCalculator/README.md

-# Compiling (Alternative for all operating systems):
+# Compiling (alternative method for all operating systems):

 Install Qt and QMake: